Skip to content

 Multi-Stage Protocols#

-This enables functionality similar to Ethereum's accounts without the overhead of accounts.
+This method offers functionality akin to Ethereum's accounts but without the associated overhead.

-For more information see the Multi-Stage Contracts in the UTXO Model (Paper) & (Video Presentation)
+For additional insights, refer to the Multi-Stage Contracts in the UTXO Model (Paper) and (Video Presentation).

 Examples#

-We demonstrate this via several examples which include contracts for a A Rock Paper Scissors game with provable fairness, Reversible Address with anti-theft features and an A full-featured ICO.
+The concept is illustrated through various examples, including contracts for a Rock Paper Scissors game with provable fairness, a Reversible Address with anti-theft features, and a comprehensive ICO.

 Tutorials & Guides#